 In SQL Manager, create a new database, by right-clicking on your database instance and selecting

 Give your database a name and a database owner:

 In your website, update your connection string to point to your new database, as shown above:

 In your Nuget package console window, you can now type

 Initialize-EPiDatabase.
 This will then go off and create a new blank Episerver database!

 Updating Your Database To The Right Patchset Version

-After creating a database, it is very likely that you will also need to upgrade it to your version of Episerver patchset, this can also be done in Nuget using:
+After creating a database, it is very likely that you will also need to upgrade it to your version of the Episerver patchset.
+This can also be done in Nuget using:

 When you reset your database, you will obviously lose all your web pages and site structure.
-If you don't want to lose your pages, then I suggest you look at the Page Import/Export feature within the Episerver admin.
+If you don't want to lose your page data, I suggest you look at the Page Import/Export feature within the Episerver admin.

-You can then import the file back into Episerver using the import tab, simple!
+You can then import the file back into Episerver using the importer, simple!
 Following this approach means you have a pretty powerful technique to do work, clear your database and re-import your content easily.
 Over the years, I've tried several different techniques to achieve a similar goal and by far this is the quickest and easiest approach.
 Happy Coding 🤘